vuejs/docs/src/api/application.md

 ### app.compilerOptions.delimiters

 Adjusts the delimiters used for text interpolation within the template.
-This is typically used to avoid conflicting with server-side frameworks that also use mustache syntax.

 - **Type:** `[string, string]`

 - **Default:** `{{ "['\u007b\u007b', '\u007d\u007d']" }}`

+- **Details**

+  This is typically used to avoid conflicting with server-side frameworks that also use mustache syntax.

 - **Example**